Boston Properties (NYSE:BXP) Releases Quarterly Earnings Results, Misses Expectations By $1.06 EPS

-Boston Properties (NYSE:BXP – Get Rating) announced its quarterly earnings results on Wednesday.
-The real estate investment trust reported $0.78 EPS for the quarter, missing analysts’ consensus estimates of $1.84 by ($1.06), RTT News reports.
-The company had revenue of $789.82 million during the quarter, compared to analyst estimates of $732.90 million.
-Boston Properties had a net margin of 27.31% and a return on equity of 10.31%.
-During the same quarter last year, the company posted $1.55 EPS.
+Boston Properties (NYSE:BXP – Get Rating) announced its quarterly earnings data on Wednesday.
+The real estate investment trust reported $0.78 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.84 by ($1.06), RTT News reports.
+Boston Properties had a return on equity of 10.31% and a net margin of 27.31%.
+The firm had revenue of $789.82 million for the quarter, compared to analysts’ expectations of $732.90 million.
+During the same quarter in the prior year, the business posted $1.55 earnings per share.

 Boston Properties Stock Performance

-The firm also recently declared a quarterly dividend, which was paid on Monday, January 30th.
-Investors of record on Friday, December 30th were given a $0.98 dividend.
+The company also recently announced a quarterly dividend, which was paid on Monday, January 30th.
+Investors of record on Friday, December 30th were given a dividend of $0.98 per share.
+This represents a $3.92 dividend on an annualized basis and a yield of 5.11%.
 The ex-dividend date was Thursday, December 29th.
-This represents a $3.92 annualized dividend and a yield of 5.00%.
-Boston Properties’s payout ratio is 72.59%.
+Boston Properties’s dividend payout ratio (DPR) is presently 72.59%.

 Institutional Investors Weigh In On Boston Properties

-Several analysts recently weighed in on the company.
-Mizuho dropped their price target on Boston Properties from $95.00 to $85.00 and set a “buy” rating for the company in a report on Wednesday, January 4th.
-Deutsche Bank Aktiengesellschaft cut shares of Boston Properties from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $91.00 to $74.00 in a research note on Wednesday, January 4th.
-Wells Fargo & Company lowered their target price on shares of Boston Properties to $76.00 in a report on Wednesday, December 14th.
-Credit Suisse Group cut Boston Properties from an “outperform” rating to a “neutral” rating and set a $71.82 price target for the company. in a research note on Thursday, October 20th.
-Finally, Morgan Stanley raised their price objective on Boston Properties from $65.00 to $68.00 and gave the stock an “equal weight” rating in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, ten have given a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $85.99.
+Several analysts recently issued reports on BXP shares.
+Piper Sandler cut their price objective on Boston Properties from $90.00 to $84.00 and set a “neutral” rating for the company in a report on Friday, October 7th.
+Morgan Stanley raised their target price on Boston Properties from $65.00 to $68.00 and gave the company an “equal weight” rating in a report on Friday.
+Wells Fargo & Company cut their target price on Boston Properties to $76.00 in a report on Wednesday, December 14th.
+BTIG Research lowered Boston Properties from a “buy” rating to a “neutral” rating in a report on Wednesday, October 19th.
+Finally, StockNews.com started coverage on Boston Properties in a report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $85.99.

 Boston Properties, Inc operates as a real estate investment trust.
 It develops, acquires, manages and owns a portfolio of Class A properties.
 The firm operates through the following geographical locations: Boston, New York, San Francisco and Washington.
 The company was founded by Mortimer Benjamin Zuckerman and Edward H.